tugpoat/CANTBoot/README.md

  * CAT5 Crossover Cable

 ### Software:
- * Raspbian (other Linux distros should work, but haven't been tested)
+ * Raspbian -- Other Linux distros should work, but haven't been rubberstamped (Works fine on my gentoo-based laptop minus GPIO functionality).
- * Python 3.3+ with:
+ * Python 3.6+ with:
  	-asyncio
  	-bottle
   	-hashlib
  	-json
  	-multiprocessing
  	-sqlite3
+	-pymessagebus
  * NetDIMM-compatible game images (these are usually .bin files; you're on your own to find these!)

 Software Setup (TODO)